TEXT THE DOJO — Info • Videos • Free Intro Class

 Any kind of workout clothes is fine.
 Shorts and a T-shirt, etc. We generally go barefoot on the mats.
 Students have the option of wearing karate shoes or wrestling shoes if needed, but barefoot is standard.

-Click here to TEXT the Dojo for Info, Videos & Schedule of FREE Intro class times!What do I need to bring?
+CLICK HERE to TEXT the Dojo for Info, Demo Videos & FREE INTRO CLASS times.

 You don’t really need to bring anything to class.
 Bring a drink if you’d like.
 We have bottled spring water available free of charge.
 We have all the gear you’re going to need.